erikivanmelo/incrstring/README.md

 <code>char strrem(char* str, int i)</code>
 remove the character from a string that is in a specific index

-<code>int strposse(const char *str,const char *substr, int i)</code>
+<code>int strposlr(const char *str,const char *substr, int i)</code>
-returns the first position of a substring analyzing it from start to end, starting from the incident "i"
+returns the first position of a substring analyzing it from left to right, starting from the incident "i"

-<code>int strposes(char *str,const char *substr, int i)</code>
+<code>int strposrl(char *str,const char *substr, int i)</code>
-returns the first position of a substring analyzing it from end to start, starting from the incident "i"
+returns the first position of a substring analyzing it from right to left, starting from the incident "i"

 <code>void strrep(char *str,const char *a,const char *b)</code>
 replace a substring with another substring